Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Discussion and Summary

 \acknowledgments

+The authors thank the reviewer for his/her constructive comments, which have helped improve the paper a lot.
 This work has been supported by the National Research Foundation of Korea (NRF) grants 2016R1D1A1B03936050 and 2019R1F1A1060887 funded by the Korean government.
 It was also partially supported by the Korea Astronomy and Space Science Institute under the R\&D program (Project No. 2017-1-850-07).
 Part of this work was performed when S.~Y. and G.~S.~C. visited the Max-Planck-Institut f\"{u}r Sonnensystemforschung, G\"{o}ttingen, Germany, and they appreciate the fruitful interactions with researchers there.

 \software{ SolarSoft \citep{Freeland98}, FISHPACK \citep{Swarztrauber75} }

 \bigbreak